jonsag/ardHydroponic/README.md

 1 x DS18B20 temperature sensor, [https://www.aliexpress.com/item/1783091649.html](https://www.aliexpress.com/item/1783091649.html)

-1 x KY-019 relay module, [https://www.aliexpress.com/item/4000430707028.html](https://www.aliexpress.com/item/4000430707028.html)
+1 x KY-019 relay module, [https://www.aliexpress.com/item/4000430707028.html](https://www.aliexpress.com/item/4000430707028.html) (optional)

 5 x 10 kohm resistor

 1 x 4.7 kohm resistor

+1 x 1 kohm resistor

+1 x 2.2 kohm resistor

 1 x DC power source, same voltage as your pumps.
 If this will also feed the Arduino board, not higher than 12V

+Some pin and socket headers (optional)

+Some screw terminals (optional)

+A PCB like the one in [this gerber zip](raw/main/KiCAD/ardHydroponic/Gerber/ardHydroponic.zip) (optional)

 Calibration fluids:
 pH: two solutions with known values, for example 4.00 and 7.00  (other values will also work)
 TDS: solution with known TDS value

-Connect everything according to the [schematics](KiCAD/ardHydroponic/ardHydroponic.pdf) in KiCAD.

 ## Usage